Peoria Child Custody Lawyer

 To speak with an experienced Peoria child custody lawyer, give us a call at (309) 948-5908 or contact us online today.

-In Illinois, the legal rights that a non-custodial parent has is only having certain visitation privileges; an example would be only being able to see their child during specific weekends or certain times of a day.
-Non-custodial parents are parents who don’t have primary custody of the child.
-If a non-custodial parent wants to make an appeal in family court, it is important that they work with a skilled Peoria custody lawyer.
+In Illinois, the legal rights that a non-custodial parent has include certain visitation privileges, such as seeing their child during specified weekends or certain times of the day.
+Non-custodial parents are those who don't have primary custody of the child.
+If a non-custodial parent wants to appeal in family court, it's important to work with a skilled Peoria custody lawyer.

 How Courts Determine Child Custody

 One of the most delicate and emotionally difficult aspects of legal separation and divorce is child custody.
 Parties must come to a mutual agreement on custody and visitation.
-In the event that an arrangement cannot be agreed upon, the parents must petition the court for custody.
+If an arrangement cannot be agreed upon, the parents must petition the court for custody.

-When parents petition the court for custody, the court will make its determination on the basis of the best interests of the child.
+When parents petition the court for custody, the court makes its determination based on the best interests of the child.
 In considering the child's best interests, the court will look at the following factors:

 - Parents' wishes